 Why Relying Only on Market Comps in Valuation is a Bad Idea

 If you pick up a business appraisal report you are very likely to run across the market comparables or comps used in value analysis.
 In essence, the comps let you compare the target business to similar businesses that have been sold recently.
-While this method has its merits, relying solely on market comps can be unwise for several reasons.
+Clearly this method has its merits, yet relying solely on market comps can be unwise for several reasons.
 To obtain a more accurate and comprehensive valuation, you should also consider methods such as Discounted Cash Flow (DCF) and Capitalized Earnings under the income approach.

 Benefits of Market Comparables